Rapa285/Tucil2_13522162/README.md

 ## General Information
-Program ini bertujuan untuk membuat
+Program ini berfungsi untuk membuat sebuah kurva bezinger dengan algoritma bruce force atau algortima divide and conquer
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->